Tims777/travel-score/project/analysis-report.typ

   placement: auto,
 ) <radar-plot>

-So far this is not too far off from what might be expected based on intuition or common knowledge.
+So far this is not too far off from what might be expected based on common knowledge.
-However, the interesting part begins once that all factors get combined to form the resulting travel score.
+However, the interesting part begins, once that all factors get combined to form the resulting travel score.
-Here Argentina emerges as the clear winner, followed by its neighbors Paraguay, Bolivia and Chile.
+Now Argentina emerges as the clear winner, directly followed by its neighbors Paraguay, Bolivia and Chile.

+== Interpretation

-This is especially interesting, because neither of these countries score highest in any of the three sub-categories, they simply do not score exceptionally low anywhere (see @radar-plot).
+These results are especially interesting, because none of the three top countries score highest in any of the sub-categories, they simply do not score exceptionally low anywhere.
+This means that no factor managed to outweigh the others, which speaks for the efficacy of the employed methodology.

+Additionally, among the three top countries, each one is best in its own sub-category (see @radar-plot).
+This suggests, that in general there will always be the need for tradeoffs between different priorities, as no travel destination can be best in all aspects.

 = Conclusions